bradleeriley/public_scripts/Discord/Elobot/README.md

 `!showhistory roleMention` - Displays the last 10 records of a team and their score if they played against another team.

+`!showstats roleMention` - Displays some stats like matches won, lost, rounds win/loss, along with their ratios.
+Also find the most played opponents, most won/lost against opponents.

 `!removeteam roleMention` - Deletes a team from the leaderboard and log.

 `!setboardchannel channelMention` - Sets the channel to use for the leaderboard.
 Must be a channel mention.